 The most advanced cases require predictive models to be applied to data gathered from multiple datasets, like the project currently being undertaken by Suffolk, Cambridgeshire and Norfolk county councils to predict future demand for children’s social care.

-New analytics, machine learning and data visualisation tools on the Azure platform support initiatives like these, and are becoming more accessible by the day.
+New machine learning, data analytics and visualisation tools on the Azure platform support initiatives like these, and are becoming more accessible by the day.

 - Ensuring compliance, ethics and governance